cornell-ece6745/ece6745-docs/docs/ece6745-tut06-asic-front-end.md

 % less SortUnitStruct__p_nbits_8_test_basic_tb.v
 ```

 ### 2.2.
-Simulate Sort Unit
+Interactive Simulator for Sort Unit

-After running the tests we use the sort unit simulator to do the final
+After running the tests we use the interactive simulator for the sort
-evaluation.
+unit to do the final evaluation.

 ```bash
 % cd $TOPDIR/sim/build